jfc2113/MicrowaveLineFitter/README.md

          %run FullCode.py

          cd VEL

+         Optional:  Manually adjust output of FullCode.py to improve fits that are flagged as bad (see bins below).

-         %run VelocityFileMaker.p'
+         %run VelocityFileMaker.py

+The final output files are named velocity_ALL_(r).csv where r is the name of the region or source of interest.

-Second, we provide a description of the code and process, which is further detailed in Corby et al. (2015):
+Second, we provide a description of the code and process:

-The MicrowaveLineFitter repository includes eight scripts, five spectra towards positions in Sgr B2, and csv files holding line data.
+The MicrowaveLineFitter repository includes eight scripts, five spectra towards positions in Sgr B2 (see Corby et al. (2015)), and csv files holding line data.
 Two of the scripts are run directly, namely  'FullCode.py' is run before 'VEL/VelocityFileMaker.py'.
 After optional adjustments by the user, 'VelocityFileMaker.py' uses the output of 'FullCode.py' to generate a final csv file that contains Gaussian fits to the full spectrum and line identifications.
-Of the remaining six scripts, five contain modules called in `FullCode.py'.
+Of the remaining six scripts, five contain modules called in 'FullCode.py'.
 The modules and their primary purposes include:

 1. 'LineFind.py' grabs segments of the spectrum that contain lines, detecting "line-channels" with single-channel intensity values greater than Sigma_{rms} times an input threshold.
 The module also selects a set number of channels on either side of  line-channels.
 The number of neighboring channels has a default value of 5, but can be adjusted when LineFind is called.